Professional wrestling in Australia: Pay-per-view

 Pay-per-views in Australia are shown on Main Event, the only provider in Australia.
 WWE's major pay-per-views Royal Rumble, WrestleMania, King of the Ring, SummerSlam and Survivor Series began to be shown on pay-per-view by the late 1990s.
-Main Event has been broadcasting pay-per-views for both WWE starting from the late 1990s until the present time (including the Fanatic Series from October 2006 for a time) and WCW pay-per-views from around the same time until they were bought out in March 2001.
+Main Event has been broadcasting pay-per-views for both WWE starting from the late 1990s until the end of 2022 (including the Fanatic Series from October 2006 for a time) and WCW pay-per-views from around the same time until they were bought out in March 2001.
+WWE premium live events moved to the WWE channel in late 2022, and moved to Netflix from the beginning of 2025.

 At the beginning of 2003 WWE pay-per-views were also lost to Main Event in the same deal that cost Australian fans SmackDown.
 Village Cinemas showed them for a few months until August 2003 when they returned to Main Event, starting with SummerSlam.
 A special NWA-TNA package replaced it in early 2003 but only lasted a year.
 NWA-TNA pay-per-views were shown once a month throughout 2003 during a time when they were being presented weekly in the United States.

 After just over 3 years, NWA-TNA made its return—now just TNA.
 Beginning with TNA Sacrifice 2006 on 27 May 2006 on tape delay, this continued for 12 months before events started being broadcast live in May 2007.
 This ceased after the transmission of Slammiversary on 29 June 2015.

 Three World Wrestling All-Stars pay per views also aired live in Australia—WWA The Inception, WWA The Eruption and WWA The Reckoning.